 Via Engadget.
 MSRP is $599.95 – Check it out at Amazon

 The Altec Lansing inMotion iMT620 iPhone Boombox is a pretty sleek, space-age retro looking piece of audio equipment.
 It has the usual features you’d expect nowadays: iPod/iPhone dock, decent sound loud enough for an apartment party, and a remote.

 Why it matters: It has a five hour battery, a telescoping antenna for built in AM/FM radio, and a full size handle.
 One step better: it comes with travel adapters for US, UK, Europe, China, and Australia.

 Tired of camera round ups and the like?
 Just skip them all and try this tough guy, then take it with you on the slopes without worrying one bit.
 At first glance I thought it was just kinda ugly and hyping up the ‘rugged’ thing.
 Giving it a harder look, I think I like it – obviously a tie-in to the Casio’s G-Shock watch “endurance-minded features” without exactly aping the name.

 -Shock resistant elements inside and outside.
 Stainless steel outer casing, resin protective ring on the lens.
-Supposedly fine for seven foot drops.

 -Water resistant to 10 feet for 60 continuous minutes, even under direct spray.